What Are The Causes of Kidney Stones?

 If you keep in mind this specific advice, like a simple change in diet, you could prevent kidney stones.
 Also, if you already suffer from them, you must take precautions to avoid future complications or recurrences.

-- Kidney stones could be hereditary.
+- The causes of kidney stones could be hereditary.
 Also, if you have had them previously, drinking a lot of liquids is recommended.
-As previously mentioned, between 6 to 8 glases of water a day are necessary for the body to produce enough urine.
-Although some people suggest drinking 12, 8 oz. glasses of water a day.
+As previously mentioned, between 6 to 8 glasses of water a day are necessary for the body to produce enough urine.

-- In regards to the liquids you should try to consume, do not forget that some liquids have the ability to dehydrate you even more quickly.
+- In regards to the liquids you should try to consume, don’t forget that some liquids have the ability to dehydrate you even more quickly.
 That’s why people avoid drinking them.
-For example: beverages that contain caffeine or alcohol.
+Examples of these are beverages that contain caffeine or alcohol.

-- You could make certain dietary changes to avoid consuming foods that cause kidney stones and that could cause recurrences if you have already had them.
-That’s why it is recommended to stop eating dairy products like cheese and milk.
+- The causes of kidney stones could be dietary.
+You could make certain dietary changes to avoid consuming foods that cause kidney stones and that could cause recurrences if you have already had them.
+That’s why it is recommended that you stop eating dairy products like cheese and milk.

-- If you have oxalate stones, you must stop drinking sodas, eating peanuts and chocolate.
+- If you have oxalate stones, you must stop drinking sodas, and eating peanuts and chocolate.

 - If you have cystine stones, you should reduce your fish consumption.

-- For people that suffer from uric acid stones, eating read meat, anchovies, and chicken is not a good idea.
+- For people that suffer from uric acid stones, eating red meat, anchovies, and chicken is not a good idea.